The Law School Admission Test: Reliability and Validity in Brief

 A holistic admission process that includes a reliable and valid standardized assessment as one factor best promotes diversity, equity, access, and excellence in admission and enrollment.

 The reliability of a test is a measure of the precision of the scores reported on that test.
 To assess the reliability or consistency of LSAT scores, a reliability coefficient is computed for each LSAT test form.
 Reliability coefficients indicate how reproducible a test taker’s performance would be over repeated administrations of that test.
 Reliability coefficients are measured on a scale from 0 to 1.
 The larger the value of the reliability coefficient, the more reproducible a test taker’s performance should be.
-Values of at least 0.9 indicate a very reliable test form.
+Values of 0.9 or higher indicate a very reliable test form.

 Is the admission test measuring skills relevant to success in the program for which it is being used?